 You have to specify the map projection (Longitude/Latitude, UTM, etc.) in which you want to specify the location coordinates of the particle source.
+In case of a file source the release coordinates are read from a data file.

 Vertical source specification